 Have you heard of the term “mind over matter?”
 The mind is an extremely powerful muscle.
 Keeping the mind strong, flexible, and positive is the root of wellness.

-Trust: Does your team trust you?
-Trust breeds trust just as distrust will spread like the parasitic fungus it is.
+Trust: Do the stylists who work in your space trust you?
+Trust breeds trust just as distrust will spread like a fungus.
 So how can you breed trust and squash mistrust?
 With consistency.

 She’d also take what appeared to the rest of us to be random handfuls of cash out of the register whenever she needed it.
 Towards the end of every month, when the bills were coming due, she’d try to get the rest of us to ramp up our sales.